-Shiyu Zhang obtained B.S. in Chemistry and Biology from Jilin University, China (2010) and Ph.D in Chemistry from Georgetown University (2015).
-As a graduate student, he worked in the group of Prof. Timothy Warren where he was awarded the ACS DIC Young Investigator Award in recognition of his work in bioinorganic chemistry of nitric oxide.
+Shiyu Zhang obtained B.S. in Chemistry and Biology from Jilin University, China (2010) and Ph.D. in Chemistry from Georgetown University (2015).
+As a graduate student, he worked in the group of Prof. Timothy Warren where he was awarded the ACS DIC Young Investigator Award in recognition of his work in the bioinorganic chemistry of nitric oxide.
 From 2015 to 2017, Shiyu conducted postdoctoral research under the joint supervision of Prof. Christopher Cummins at MIT and Prof. Daniel Nocera at Harvard, where he had the opportunity to develop novel electrolytes for electrochemical energy storage systems, such as Li-ion, Li-Air and redox flow batteries.
-Shiyu will join the Department of Chemistry and Biochemistry as an assistant professor in July, 2017.

 Cooperative Reactivity of Bimetallic Complexes

 Metalloenzymes play a crucial role in multi-electron transfer reactions that are fundamental to all domains of life.
 These challenging cellular reactions, such as hydrocarbon oxidation and CO2 reduction, are driven by the cooperative reactivity of bimetallic protein sites composed of Earth-abundant transition metals.
 The Zhang group aims to synthetically model biological centers with high reactivities that have yet to be replicated by synthetic systems.
 We aim to (1) understand the fundamental bioinorganic chemistry underlying the bimetallic synergy, (2) mimic the enzymatic reactivities with synthetic bimetallic catalysts, and (3) develop new reactions that are beyond the scope of what biology accomplishes itself.